solita/solita.github.com/_posts/2023-05-xx-definite-clause-grammars.md

 ## Further work and conclusions

-In this post we created a simple parser and interpreter for a toy Logo like language.
+In this post, we created a simple parser and interpreter for a toy Logo-like language.

-You could easily add more commands and programming language features (like variables and arithmetic expression) to make it more like a "real" programming language.
+You could easily add more commands and programming language features (like variables and arithmetic expressions) to make it more like a "real" programming language.
 We also didn't do any error handling.
 Any parse syntax errors will just fail the `run` goal.

+Another avenue of extension would be making the interpretation more abstract.
+You could give a template goal to do the actual drawing.
+This way you could extend to different rendering engines like SVG elements or PDFs.

-But even as it stands, this shows that DCGs are a very powerful feature of Prolog.
+But even as it stands, this hopefully shows that DCGs are a very powerful feature of Prolog.

 In this post we used [SWI-Prolog WASM](https://www.swi-prolog.org/pldoc/man?section=wasm) build and its JS interop features.
 There are also other implementations that can be used in the browser,